ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/paralyze.rst

 * ``Enabled`` determines whether the ability is available to use.
 It takes a boolean value [true/false].
 * ``Cooldown`` determines the cooldown of the ability after being used.
 It takes an integer value and is equivalent to number of milliseconds.
-* ``Duration`` determines how long the ability remains active.
+* ``Duration`` determines how long the target is paralyzed.
 It takes an integer value and is equivalent to number of milliseconds.

 .. |ABILNAMEHERE1| figure: abilnamegif1.png
     :align: right